wilmix8/GDollar/README.md

 BB) GDOLLAR is an interactive Technology.
 CC) GDOLLAR  is   used  only  in  companies  and  industries.
 DD)  GDollar  is used   in  compiler design  and  datastructures construction.

+Note:gdollar project is started at google code and it is modified at github.